intel/neural-compressor/docs/source/fp8.md

 ```

 ### Global Environment Variables
-In order to facilitate customer customization , some global environment variables are used.
+In order to facilitate customer customization, some global environment variables are used.

 | Framework  | Usage | Supported Values |
 |------------|:-------:|:-------------------------:|